terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 ### IV.xDB lucene Multi-path Index Search Design

 xDB represents the tokens by a list of posting and each posting has one or more keys and a position value of the key in the node. <br />
-All type keys will be converted into strings eventually because Lucene index only can store string.
+All type keys will be converted into strings eventually because Lucene index only can store string. <br />

-Here are some samples of path value index definitions.
+Here are some samples of path value index definitions.<br />
 	/dmftdoc[content<FULL_TEXT::GET_ALL_TEXT>] defines one full text key on path /dmftdoc/content and will be used when a query like /dmftdoc/content[. ftcontains ‘value’].
 The element value at path /dmftdoc/content will be first tokenized and sent to Lucene Plug-in.

 Explicit index / Implicit composite key index

 Overall, LMPI system is divided into two major layers.
-- Transaction layer, including transaction management and cached data inside transaction.
+	+ Transaction layer, including transaction management and cached data inside transaction.
-- Lucene MultiPath Index layer, which encapsulates the native Lucene Indexes (SubIndexes), provides index view to transaction layer.
+	+ Lucene MultiPath Index layer, which encapsulates the native Lucene Indexes (SubIndexes), provides index view to transaction layer.

 Only one read-write transaction can update one LMPI and this concurrent access is controlled in xDB by a read-write lock.
 In another word, LMPI is designed as a non-concurrent index.
 It follows the lucene instruction.
 Here is Lucene’s concurrency rules are simple but should be strictly followed:
-- Any number of read-only operations may be executed concurrently.
+	+ Any number of read-only operations may be executed concurrently.
-- Any number of read-only operations may be executed while an index is being modified.
+	+ Any number of read-only operations may be executed while an index is being modified.
-- Only a single index-modifying operation may execute at a time.
+	+ Only a single index-modifying operation may execute at a time.
 The transaction has a snapshot of a visible part of the index

 IndexReader works like a snapshot and the entire query on this index in this transaction will search this snapshot.